Basavaraj Horatti

-Basavaraj Shivalingappa Horatti is an Indian politician who is the current Chairperson of the Karnataka Legislative Council from 21 December 2022, and its member since c.
+Basavaraj Shivalingappa Horatti is an Indian politician who served as the Chairperson of the Karnataka Legislative Council from 21 December 2022 till August 2026, and its member since c.
 1980.
 He has also previously once served as the Chairman of Karnataka Legislative Council from 9 February 2021 till 17 May 2022 and 21 June 2018 to 12 December 2018.
 He has been a longest-serving member of the Karnataka Legislative Council since 1980, winning eight consecutive terms.